8-Week Complete Beginner’s Workout Plan

 Beginner Tip

-Keep the dumbbells close to your legs the entire time.
+Keep the dumbbells close to your legs the whole way down.
+If they drift forward, your lower back takes over.

 Leg Press